microsoft/aici/README.md

 # Artificial Intelligence Controller Interface (AICI)

 The Artificial Intelligence Controller Interface (AICI) lets you build Controllers that constrain and direct output of a Large Language Model (LLM) in real time.
-Controllers are flexible programs capable of implementating constrained decoding, dynamic editing of prompts and generated text, and coordinating execution across multiple, parallel generations.
+Controllers are flexible programs capable of implementing constrained decoding, dynamic editing of prompts and generated text, and coordinating execution across multiple, parallel generations.
 Controllers incorporate custom logic during the token-by-token decoding and maintain state during an LLM request.
 This allows diverse Controller strategies, from programmatic or query-based decoding to multi-agent conversations to execute efficiently in tight integration with the LLM itself.

 **The purpose of AICI is to make it easy to build and experiment with both existing and entirely new Controller strategies for improving LLM generations.**